Japan and UNDP embark on a new initiative to prevent violent extremism in Central Asia

 December 13, 2022

-13 December 2022, Astana, Kazakhstan - Japan and the United Nations Development Programme (UNDP) in Kazakhstan today signed an agreement to launch a new ¥584 mln ($4.1 mln) project "Strengthening Community Resilience and Regional Cooperation for Prevention of Violent Extremism in Central Asia".
+13 December 2022, Astana, Kazakhstan - Japan and the United Nations Development Programme (UNDP) in Kazakhstan today signed an agreement to launch a new US$4.1 million initiative to promote resilient communities in all countries of Central Asia.
 Building on the results of a first regional implementation (2018-2021) at the community level in Kazakhstan, Kyrgyzstan, Tajikistan, and Turkmenistan, the initiative aims to empower youth and strengthen social cohesion in countries across the region.

 The rise of violent extremism and its spread across national borders remain of concern for Central Asian countries and threaten to undo the development gains of the past three decades.
 Poverty, inequality, corruption, limited access to public services and justice, as well as a lack of opportunities for personal development contribute to create a sense of vulnerability among at-risk communities that can lead to radicalization and violent extremism.

 "The new project offers a preventive response to the threat of violent extremism.
-It aims to mobilise the energy, mobility, open-mindedness and dynamism of young people as a positive force to prevent violent extremist influences and narratives in target communities,"said Sukhrob Khojimatov, UNDP Resident Representative a.i. in Kazakhstan
+It aims to mobilise the energy, mobility, open-mindedness and dynamism of young people as a positive force to prevent violent extremist influences and narratives in target communities," said Sukhrob Khojimatov, Deputy Resident Representative, UNDP Kazakhstan.

 Though the number declined in recent years, more than 5,000 individuals left the region to join foreign conflicts, notably in Syria and Iraq.